- We advise you to exercise normal security precautions in Malaysia overall.

 Australians are required to pay an additional fee to have their passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Traffic can be congested and standards of driving may differ from Australia.
 Motorcyclists can be a traffic hazard in Malaysia due to unsafe driving practices, particularly weaving through traffic and failing to stop at traffic lights and pedestrian crossings.
+It is not advisable to shout at, gesture, or toot your horn, at such times.
+There has been an increasing number of reports where such action has escalated into a more serious confrontation, threat of violence or actual violence.
 For further advice, see our road travel page.

 If you intend to hire cars, motorcycles, jet skis or any other motorised water sport equipment, talk to your travel insurer to check if it is covered by your insurance policy.